Casper Photos

 Wool Warehouse, Casper, approx. 1900.

 The year following the arrival of the railroad, Natrona County was formed with Casper competing with Bessimer Bend to be the seat.
 Bessimer Bend is now a ghost town.
-But like a number of other end-of-the-track towns, Casper tended to be a bit rough.
+But like a number of other end-of-the-track towns, Casper tended to be a bit "wild and woolly."
 Hence, newly elected sheriff, William W. Jaycox, had his hands full.
 During the Indian Wars, Jaycox had served as a packer in Gen. George Crook's campaign in northern Wyoming and Dakota Territory.
 Two popular establishments in the newly-formed city were Louella Polk's dance hall and sporting establishment and "Black Dogue" Lee's saloon.
 For a while, Dogue acted as Louella's paramour, but her eyes turned to John C. Conway, one of her bartenders in her sporting facility.
 In a moment of jealous rage, Dogue kidnapped Louella.
 An impromptude posse of Louella's customers was organized to give chase.
 As the posse neared, Dogue forced Louella to dismount from the horse and threw her on the ground.
 If he could not have her, he determined that no one else would want her.
 Dogue then proceeded to conduct surgery on Louella's nose with a pen knife.
 Dogue then departed, not to be seen again, leaving Louella to be returned to Casper by the posse.
 Efforts by a physician to sew the nose back on proved to be unsuccessful.
 As a form of recompense for her disfigurement, Louella took over operation of Lee's saloon.
 Conway served as one of the bartenders.

 To prevent things from getting completely out-of-hand in the saloon, house rules required the customers to check-in their hardware when they entered.
 For the protection of the bartenders, however, Louella had a suitable firearm beneath the bar.
 One night, an F L Cattle Company cowboy named A. J. "Red Jack" Tidwell and the bartender Conway got into a merry little fistfight.
 Conway, seeking to end the melee, perhaps unfairly, reached for the gun below the bar.
 When the firing started, all the customers, including Tidwell, rushed for the doorway.
 Unfortunately in the stampede, Tidwell accidently stumbled, tripped, and fell into the path of one of Conway's bullets from the effects of which Tidwell expired.